-Museum of East Anglian Life The venue for our Traditional Music Day, an outdoor museum with buildings including mills, barns and farmhouses, and displays featuring steam engines, domestic life and agricultural customs.
+Museum of East Anglian Life Our office is based in the beautiful grounds of the museum – an outdoor museum with buildings including mills, barns and farmhouses, and displays featuring steam engines, domestic life and agricultural customs.
 Awarded Suffolk Museum of the Year in 2015.

 Peterborough Folk Diary Regularly updated events diary for Cambridgeshire and beyond.